Spooks, Spirits and Ghosts: Is One in My Home?

 Do you have a ghost?
 Maybe, and maybe not.
 There are a lot of things that can cause such sounds, even regularly repeating ones.
 If you watch any of the popular TV shows that deal with the paranormal, you'll see that the investigators spend as much or more time de-bunking as they spend trying to prove a spirit presence.

-Part One, then, deals with the first step: debunking.
-At the end of the article, I've included several links to various "how to" sites for information on fixing any problems you may uncover.
+This article will deal with such debunking.
+At the end, I've included several links to various "how to" sites for information on fixing any problems you may uncover.

-In fact, "paranormal" is a joining of the prefix "para" from the Latin meaning, "around, with, in support of" and our word "normal" meaning accepted range of behavior or status of operation.
+In fact, "paranormal" is a joining of the prefix "para" from the Latin meaning, "around," or "with," or "in support of," and our word "normal" meaning accepted range of behavior or status of operation.
 You are already familiar with this "para" prefix in its two other most frequently-used connotations: paralegal and paramedic.

 However, before you jump to the conclusion that your house is haunted, let's go over a few things to check first.